entropicalabs/entropica_qaoa/PackageOutline.md

     This may or may not be useful, and may be difficult to implement.
     The eigenvalues of the Hessian should somehow give an idea of how non-convex the landscape is at given parameter values.
     The paper "Visualizing the Loss Landscape of Neural Nets" may serve as a guide.
-    The Hessian of the unknown loss function is determined by automatic differentiation.
+    The Hessian of the unknown loss function is determined by automatic differentiation, which in itself would need to be implemented (hence needs more work).
     """

 def PlotEquivalentAnnealingPath():